Skip to content

 Obligation Required

-Commentary There have been two metadata schema versions for GeoBlacklight: 1.0 and Aardvark.
+Commentary There have been two metadata schema versions for GeoBlacklight applications: GeoBlacklight 1.0 (abbreviated to GBL 1.0) and OpenGeoMetadata Aardvark (abbreviated to Aardvark).

 Element Set GBL